codepo8/developer-advocacy-handbook/use-the-web.md

 them as soon as you get the chance.

 Being visible is especially important when you work for a large company.
-Tech news portals love to bring news about big companies - especially bad news.
-It is also stunning how many times these news items contain distorted if not outright wrong information.
+Tech news portals love to bring news about big companies -- especially bad news.
+It is also stunning how many times these news items contain distorted if not outright false information.

 As the marketing and PR departments of your company are most likely not aware of these tech publications and hardly ever would step in to rectify the mistakes this is a good chance for you to act.
 Stick to technical, real information and show proof of your points.
-Of course some commenters will side with the misinformation as it is just cool to stick it to the man and fight large organisations but the lesser vocal majority will at least get the real story straight from the horses\' mouth. **Be absolutely sure about your facts if you do that though!**
+Some comments will side with the misinformation as it is just cool to "stick it to the man" and fight large organisations but the lesser vocal majority will at least get the real story straight from the horses\' mouth. **Be absolutely sure about your facts if you do that though!**